Nuitka Roadmap

 Currently the checksums are added in the commit hook, but they are not checked at runtime.
 We might want to limit checking to only used configuration entries.

-Onefile speed (public)
+Onefile speed (standard)

 • Use Windows NTFS and macOS HFS extended attributes to store caching status of a file inside of it.
 It might be possible to detect modification of the file in this way and spare us the checksum, which will then be used only in case of a fallback being necessary.